LdB-ECM/Raspberry-Pi-Multicore/xRTOS_MMU/README.md

 >
 In a later excercise we will play with different aspects of virtualization and protection which the MMU offers that bring more safety and even a bit more speed.
 >
 The reason for not including the MMU in the first start point is as we setup complex schedulers the MMU creates an additional complexity.
-So on the initial setup of those examples we will run first without MMU and then discuss the changes needed to turn the MMU back on.
+So on the initial setup of those examples we will run first without MMU and then discuss the changes needed to turn the MMU back on and then implement them.
 >
 As the cores are running independently we don't have issues in this code with cache coherency.
 However as the cores start communicating and sharing data that situation changes dramatically.